 Many organisations rely on their employees' knowledge and experience to generate creative ideas for product, process, and other forms of innovation.
 Christoph Feichter and Alexander Brüggen's co-authored research shows that providing both input and output targets for regular tasks can lead to more effective blue-skies thinking.

-M-BEPS brings together behavioral and experimental researchers from different disciplines as well as policy makers and practitioners interested in how behavioral economics can inform policies in government and business.
-The goal of M-BEPS is to encourage the discussion of relevant policy topics and the exchange among European policy makers, international researchers, and practitioners.
+M-BEPS brought together behavioral and experimental researchers from different disciplines as well as policy makers and practitioners interested in how behavioral economics can inform policies in government and business.
+Keynote speakers were Tim Cason (Purdue University) and Xavier Troussard (Head of the EU Policy Lab, European Commission).

-The research theme “Human Decisions and Policy Design” organized a research retreat at the BISS Institute in Heerlen on 9 November 2018.
+The research theme 'Human Decisions and Policy Design' organised a research retreat at the BISS Institute in Heerlen on 9 November 2018.
 Rudolf Müller welcomed the 34 participants and gave an overview of the current activities at BISS.
 The programme entailed 10 inspiring research presentations with constructive discussions, with topics ranging from sustainable investments to retirement planning, organ donation, healthy food choices, telecommuting, risk and uncertainty, intertemporal choices, incentives and governance.
-Peter Verkoulen, CEO of the Brightlands Smart Services Campus gave us a guided tour on campus.
-Wiebke Eberhardt and Mark Graus illustrated the collaborative research opportunities at BISS through a joint presentation with APG’s innovation hub “GroeiFabriek”.
-At the end of the day, we discussed the potential next steps to foster the exchange within several key areas of the HDPD theme and to start exciting new joint research projects.

-- Rebecca Morton (New York University NYC and Abu Dhabi)
+Keynote speakers were Ernst Fehr (University of Zurich) and Rebecca Morton (New York University NYC and Abu Dhabi).

-- Thomas Dirkmaat (Coordinator Behavioural Insights Team, Dutch Ministry of Economic Affairs)
+Keynote speakers were Thomas Dirkmaat (Coordinator Behavioural Insights Team, Dutch Ministry of Economic Affairs) and Uri Gneezy (University of California San Diego).

 It’s not easy for the average consumer to make smart financial choices.
 Our brains are not financial calculators and often our intuition is at odds with the right options.
 We strive to better understand consumer financial decision-making (for example, the role of heuristics and emotions) and ultimately help people improve their financial well-being